See: The PmaOpcDaClientGroup

 At the 3 above-mentioned methods it is possible to set whether the operation has to be performed asynchronously

 When calling the method in the asynchronous mode the transmission is only started but after calling the method it is not ensured that the physical transmission has terminated.
 This mode is suitable if it is necessary to write/read into/from the DEVICE

 is slower in general (a few seconds) and in case of the synchronous mode the algorithms of the PROMOTIC application would be halted all the time.

 Calling the methods in the synchronous mode is advisable for reading from the CACHE

-is very fast and after the successful termination of the method it is certain that the data values have been updated.
-Writing algorithms for the synchronous mode is therefore simpler. #vars identifier
+is very fast and after the successful termination of this method it is certain that the data values have been updated.
+Writing algorithms for the synchronous mode is therefore simpler.

 In the PmaOpcDaClientGroup